In-flight entertainment: In-flight movies

-Closed-captioning
+Closed captioning

-Closed captioning technology for deaf and hard-of-hearing passengers started in 2008 with Emirates Airlines.
+Closed captioning technology for deaf and hard-of-hearing passengers started in 2008 with the airline Emirates.
 The captions are text streamed along with video and spoken audio and enables passengers to either enable or disable the subtitle/caption language.
 Closed captioning is capable of streaming various text languages, including Arabic, Chinese, English, French, German, Hindi, Spanish, and Russian.
 The technology is currently based on Scenarist file multiplexing so far; however, portable media players tend to use alternative technologies.
 A WAEA technical committee is trying to standardize the closed caption specification.
 In 2009, the US Department of Transportation ruled a compulsory use of captions of all videos, DVDs, and other audio-visual displays played for safety and/or informational purposes in aircraft should be high-contrast captioned (e.g., white letters on a consistent black background).
 As of 2013, several airlines, including United Airlines, Qantas, Southwest, and Emirates, have closed-captioning provided on their AVOD systems.